Keycap materials compared: PBT, ABS, PC, and POM sound and feel

 PC is also one of the cheaper enthusiast options.
 Budget sets run $35 to $80 and enthusiast-grade sets top out around $100 to $140, notably cheaper than GMK ABS.

 Surface feel is the most polarizing thing about POM.
-The material is naturally waxy and slippery because it has extremely low surface friction - the same property that makes it used in gears and bearings.
-Some typists love the glide, others hate the lack of grip.
-If you have sweaty palms or type with a heavy hand, POM is probably not for you, and it can cause mis-hits on home-row keys for anyone used to the textured bite of PBT.
+The material is waxy and slippery because its surface friction is very low, the same property that puts it in gears and bearings.
+Some typists love the glide.
+Others hate the missing grip.
+If you have sweaty palms or type with a heavy hand, POM is probably not for you, and it can cause mis-hits on the home row.

 The legending situation is limited.
 POM cannot easily be doubleshot molded, so most POM sets ship blank or with pad-printed and laser-etched legends.
 That limits design options significantly and is why most POM listings you see are minimal, monochrome, or blank with decorative novelties.